bigcommerce/catalyst/docs/environment-variables.md

 This bearer token authorizes access to the [GraphQL Storefront API](https://developer.bigcommerce.com/docs/storefront/graphql) and supports operations that request information specific to individual customers, such as getting wishlist items.

 **Without the CLI**
 Create a store-level or app-level API account with the following token creation scope.
-Then, use the API account access token to [Create a customer impersonation token](https://developer.bigcommerce.com/docs/rest-authentication/tokens/customer-impersonation-token#create-a-token).
+Then use the API account access token to [Create a customer impersonation token](https://developer.bigcommerce.com/docs/rest-authentication/tokens/customer-impersonation-token#create-a-token).

 | UI Name | Permission | Parameter |
 |:--------|:-----------|:----------|